Sebastian Giovinco: Personal life

 In May 2013, Sebastian and his partner Sharj Milano celebrated the birth of their first child, Jacopo; the couple have been in a relationship since 2007.
 Their daughter Alma was born in Toronto in August 2016.

 Giovinco features in EA Sports' FIFA video game series; he appeared on the cover of the MLS custom edition of FIFA 16.

-Seba has made Toronto his adopted home, having played for TFC.
+Giovinco has made Toronto his adopted home, having played for TFC.
 In 2022, Giovinco joined Juventus' Toronto Academy as part of their coaching staff.